 The secure CJSM email is:

-Philip has prosecuted and defended, but now exclusively defends in cases involving:
+Philip now exclusively defends in cases involving:

-- fraud (UK and multinational);
+- fraud (UK and international);

 - money laundering and counterfeiting;

 - large-scale drug importation, trafficking, supply and production;